josephoddy/SeedGerm-VIG/README.md

 ## The main files are as follows:

 ### Dataset <br>
-(1) The 'SeedVig-phase' dataset for objection detection, predicting seed-level germination phases (such as imbibition, protrusion, radicle emergence, and seedling establishment); <br>
+(1) The 'SeedVig-phase' dataset for object detection, predicting seed-level germination phases (such as imbibition, protrusion, radicle emergence, and seedling establishment); <br>

 (2) The 'SeedVig-traits' dataset for semantic segmentation, predicting masks of seeds without roots and seedling, seeds with roots and seedling, and seedling only.